getodk/docs/src/form-datasets.rst

 Building selects from XML files
 ---------------------------------

 XML files can be used as datasets that populate select questions using ``select_one_from_file`` or ``select_multiple_from_file``.
 This is typically less convenient than :ref:`using CSV files <selects-from-csv>`.
-However, CSV files are conceptually treated as XML so knowing about the XML representation is helpful for understanding how to reference values in external files.
+However, knowing about the XML representation is helpful for understanding how to reference values in both CSV and XML files.

 XML files used for selects must have the following structure and can have any number of ``item`` blocks: